 Advanced persistent threats (APT) are the attacks everybody fears.
-In an APT, the attackers manage to build a back door into your infrastructure, then carefully extract your most valuable data.
-The effectiveness of this type of attack depends on the skill of the attackers and your ability to detect and stop them.
+In an APT, the attackers manage to build a back door into your infrastructure, then quietly extract your most valuable data.
+The effectiveness of this type of attack depends on the skill of the attackers, and your ability to detect and stop them.

 APT attacks often start out as malware or phishing attacks.
 The attacker has to somehow get a foothold inside the infrastructure.
-Then, typically, the attacker instructs the initial dropper software to download a remote access Trojan, which is like a VPN that allows them interactive access.
+Then, typically, the attacker instructs the initial dropper software to download a remote access Trojan that allows them interactive access.

 Defenses against APTs

 The defenses against APT attacks include everything we said about malware attacks.
-It’s also useful to monitor your Internet links for the typical signatures of RAT-like traffic patterns.
-However, if your attackers are skilled, an APT attack can go undetected for considerable lengths of time as they move laterally within your network looking for valuable data.
+It’s also useful to monitor your Internet links for the typical signatures of remote access Trojan (RAT) traffic patterns.
+However, if your attackers are skilled, an APT attack can go undetected for considerable lengths of time as they move within your network infrastructure, looking for data.

 For this reason, in addition to prevention and detection, it’s useful to have good forensic abilities when it comes to APT attacks.
-In particular, it can be very useful to maintain thorough logs of every access to every file and system on your infrastructure so you can reconstruct what user IDs accessed what resources from what systems.
-This is most easily done using the Active Directory or LDAP server logs.
+In particular, it can be very useful to maintain thorough logs of every access to every file and system on your infrastructure, so you can reconstruct what user IDs accessed what resources from what systems.

 Another useful forensic capability is some sort of packet capture or traffic flow monitoring tool.
 NetFlow-based systems can keep track of every conversation that takes place, including source and destination addresses, protocols, and amount of data transferred.
 This is often supplemented by detailed packet capture data, which can show you exactly what was transferred.